Warning: This is a long-ass read. Don’t have the time to read all the post now? Download it as a PDF here.

 You can turn it into another lead generation page for your business.

 At least, that’s what Chris Drucker did with his.
-On his About page not only did he tell his story, share his value proposition; he had a prominent one-step opt-in form on the page.
+On his About page, not only did he tell his story, and share his value proposition; he had a prominent one-step opt-in form on the page.

 #10: Use Single Opt-in

-Single opt-in minimizes friction for users to subscribe to you list as against double opt-in that requires extra steps.
+Single opt-in minimizes friction for users to subscribe to your list as against double opt-in that requires extra steps.

-Of course, you might notice a drop in quality of sign-ups; which is an understandable trade-off.
+Of course, you might notice a drop in the quality of sign-ups, which is an understandable trade-off.

-However, according to a report by GetResponse, marketers using single opt-in see a 20-40 percent faster list growth compared to double opt-in.
+However, according to a report by GetResponse, marketers using single opt-in see a 20-40 percent faster list growth than double opt-in.

 #11: Add Link to Subscribe on your Email Signature